Azmoria/dndbeyonddark/README.md

 <a href="https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en">For Chrome</a><br>
 <a href="https://addons.mozilla.org/en-CA/firefox/addon/styl-us/">For Firefox</a>  <i>**Note I do not play using firefox - testing will be slow.
 Please report any issues you find and I will attempt to fix them.</i>

+I recommend setting the popup width for stylus to at least 500 pixels.
+You can find this under options when clicking on the stylus extension.

 Once you have Stylus installed click the links below to install the themes.
 I suggest opening them in a new tab clicking install then closing the tab.

 <a href="https://github.com/Azmoria/dndbeyonddark/raw/master/DNDBeyond%20Character%20Sheet.user.css">Character Sheet Theme</a>